waltligon/orangefs/doc/design/bmi-design.md

 ### Unexpected messages

-BMI's default mode of operation requires that each send operation be matched with a certain receive operation at the remote host in order to complete.
-This send and receive operation must match in terms of expected message size (more on this in section [5.3](#sec:short){reference-type="ref" reference="sec:short"}), host address, and identication tag.
+BMI’s default mode of operation requires that each send operation be matched with a certain receive operation at the remote host in order to complete.
+This send and receive operation must match in terms of expected message size (more on this in section [5.3](#sec:short)), host address, and identication tag.
 Otherwise the communication will not complete.
-There is no mechanism for receiving from a "wildcard" address.
+There is no mechanism for receiving from a “wildcard” address.

 However, in order to loosen this restriction, BMI provides a special class of messages called *unexpected messages*.
 This type of message is